sswahn/cookie/README.md

 ### Set Cookie

-To set a cookie, with optional expiration argument (a numeric value representing the lifetime of the cookie in seconds):
+To set a cookie, with optional expiration argument (a numeric value representing the lifetime of the cookie in seconds).

 ```javascript
 cookie.set('name', value, expiration)